BladeRunnerJS/scaling-js-apps/blades/input_blade.md

 You already have the application within the BladeRunnerJS installation.
 You'll also notice that it has a folder called `chat-bladeset`.
-Don't worry about BladeSets, we won't be using them, but out Blades will be located under this folder.
+Don't worry about BladeSets, we won't be using them, but our Blades will be located under this folder.

 From the BladeRunnerJS `sdk` directory run the following command to create a Blade: